cpu/vexation/site/content/blog/delta-offset/index.md

 ![The end of the pijector delta offset calculation.](./td32.5.png)

-Now `offset @@delta` has been subtracted from `ebp` it's left holding the value `0x00000000`.
+Now `offset @@delta` has been subtracted from `ebp` and it's left holding the value `0x00000000`.

 Wait a second.
 All zero?
 Is that right?

 Yes!
 Remember that this is generation 0 so the code is executing from the place the assembler/linker put it.
 All of the original offsets are correct as-is.
-The delta offset that needs to be applied is 0 and the calculation is correct.
+In this case the delta offset that needs to be applied is 0 and so the calculation is correct.

 After hitting `F9` to continue execution the `pejector.exe` process will finish its work and terminate and I'm left with an infected `calc.exe` to repeat the process with.